SOFTVISION-University/storybook-addon-code/press/article.md

 It turns out developing our custom React Storybook plugin wasn’t that all complicated.
 You can too, very easily, build your own plugins if you feel the need to.

 On a high level, this is how we've build our own:
-1. We've created a top level React component that gets displayed in Storybook panel and shows off the code samples.
+1. We've created a top level React component ``Addon Code`` that gets displayed in Storybook panel and shows off the code samples.
-2. Created a decorator function ``withCode``.This function is used to decorate any stories that need source code info being displayed along side them.Technically speaking, when ``withCode`` is called with the code that you want to display a message is emitted through a specific channel name.
-The channel name is set dynamically based on the language that you want to display on the storybook panel.
+2. Created a decorator function ``withCode``.This function is used to decorate any stories that need source code info being displayed along side them. ``withCode`` has 2 parameter, source code of the file to display and the type of the file.
+When is called the function emit a message through a channel that is created dynamically based on the language type.
-3. Created a react component that listens to that specific name and calls a function that renders the code received as a string to display.
+4. ``Addons Code`` component listens to that specific channel name and calls a function that renders a text with the received code properly formatted.
-4.We used [PrismJS](http://prismjs.com/) for code highlighting and can be used with various code samples like CSS, Typescript Javascript, HTML etc.
+5.We used [PrismJS](http://prismjs.com/) for code highlighting and because it can be used with various code samples like CSS, Typescript Javascript, HTML etc.

 ![React Storybook code addon](./assets/diagram.png)